iSPIRT/depa-training/scenarios/covid/README.md

 ./ci/build.sh
 ```

-This script builds the following container images.
+This script builds the following container images:

 - ```preprocess-icmr, preprocess-cowin, preprocess-index```: Containers that pre-process and de-identify datasets.
 - ```ccr-model-save```: Container that saves the model to be trained in ONNX format.